JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 - Bayesian Data Analysis (Gelman, et. al.)

 Additionally, the author has published a few examples of actuarial analysis on JuliaActuary.org

+[^1]: Note that the approach discussed here is much more encompassing than the Buhlman-Straub Bayesian approach described in the Actuarial literature.